shminglebob/CGT-141-Final/static/md/Three Link Inverse Kinematics.md

 Inverse kinematics is mostly used in robotics but it can be adapted for procedural animation!
 You might even see it already built into rigging/animation software like *Blender* where they use IK targets to move arms around.

 We have many reasons for using inverse kinematics in procedural animation.
-I would say one of the main reasons that its great is due to its modularity, being able to be used for limbs like arms and legs.
-Using inverse kinematics in procedural animation is great since it can prevent problems like floating feet when walking down slopes.
+One of the main reasons is its modularity, being able to be used for limbs from arms to legs to even fingers!.
+This is especially important as it prevents problems like floating feet when walking down slopes.

 # The Math behind Inverse Kinematics

-Now that you know what inverse kinematics is and what it's used for, we can talk about the mathematics behind inverse kinematics.
+Now that we know what inverse kinematics is and what it's used for, we can talk about the mathematics behind inverse kinematics.
 For the sake of my sanity, I will not be talking about the solutions for anything past a three-link solution.

 ## Two-Link Inverse Kinematics